shirish93/shirish93.github.io/_posts/2024-02-16-evaluating-tech.md

 **Maintainability**: Opt for tools with well-established coding conventions, clear documentation, and ease of modification to ensure long-term maintainability as your project evolves.
 Apples-to-appples, open-source code is more maintainable than closed-source.
 **Future Growth**: Consider the technology's potential for growth and adaptation.
 Emerging frameworks might offer exciting possibilities, but established technologies often benefit from sustained community support and a wider range of resources.

 Finding the optimal balance between these factors isn't always straightforward.
-Understanding your specific needs is paramount.
+Understanding your specific needs is fundamental.
 What are your project's goals and requirements?
 What skillsets are present within your development team?
 By clearly defining your needs, you can prioritize the factors most relevant to your situation.

 Beyond the theoretical framework, making informed technology choices requires practical application.
 Here are some additional considerations to guide your decision-making process: